-The South African Guidelines for Good Practice in the Conduct of Clinical Trials with Human Participants in South Africa (2nd edition - 2006, also known as the SA GCP 2006) stipulate that the sponsor of a trial must ensure that the participants of a clinical trial are covered by comprehensive insurance in the event of physical (bodily) harm or injury, including death.
-Guideline 4.11 of the SA GCP 2006 states that the sponsor of a study should pay the costs for the medical treatment of any bodily injury without the participant having to prove that the sponsor was at fault.
+The South African Guidelines for Good Practice in the Conduct of Clinical Trials with Human Participants in South Africa (2nd edition - 2020, also known as the SA GCP 20020) stipulate that the sponsor of a trial must ensure that the participants of a clinical trial are covered by comprehensive insurance in the event of physical (bodily) harm or injury, including death.
+Guideline 10.2.3.2 of the SA GCP 2020 states that the sponsor should adopt the morally right convention of paying insurance cover for medical treatment in the event of trial-related injuries, including death.
+It is mandatory to have adequate comprehensive insurance cover for clinical trials, and the HSREC and regulators have a responsibility to ensure that this is in place.
+This should be read in conjunction with SA GCP 2020.